 The IDX (Interdomain Design Exchange) XML schema, replaces the two older exchange formats which can only represent parts of the required data; DXF (Drawing Interchange Format) and IDF (Intermediate Data Format).

-The basic difference is that IDX ECAD/MCAD collaboration is based on incremental changes, which enable ECAD and MCAD designers to work simultaneously in their authoring tools and exchange only data which they have to exchange mutual data.
-The result is to dramatically decrease development time, improve the quality and time to market saves time and money.
+The basic difference is that IDX ECAD/MCAD collaboration is based on incremental changes, which enable ECAD and MCAD designers to work simultaneously in their authoring tools and exchange only data which they have to (exchange mutual data).
+The result is dramatically decreased development time, improved quality and reduced time to market.

 MECODES made a step further where the model exchange is enhanced with features which make the collaboration much easier on top of EDMD protocol collaboration.
-MECODES uses the EDMD/IDX data model for incremental design changes and synchronization is guided and further enhanced that the data from the logical ECAD model is transferred correctly to the CATIA V5 or CATIA 3DEXPERIENCE environment.
-Such synchronization allows the engineers to see detailed data from opposite domains which are used and are important for design.
+MECODES uses the EDMD/IDX data model for incremental design changes where synchronization is guided and further enhanced.
+Data from the logical ECAD model is transferred correctly to the CATIA V5 or CATIA 3DEXPERIENCE environment.
+Such synchronization allows engineers to see detailed data from opposite domains which are used are important for design purposes.

-This is tracing the EDMD collaboration history, unique ECAD/MCAD library management, multi PCB development with multi ECAD design in same time.
-For example, CATIA 3D designer can work simultaneously with more PCB at the same time and with more ECAD vendor at the same time.
-CATIA 3D designer can work for one PCB in assembly with ECAD engineer who uses Mentor PADS or PADS Professional or Xpedition software and for the second PCB on the same assembly with ECAD engineer who uses Cadence Allegro or Orcad and for third PCB they can collaborate with Altium Designer ECAD engineer.
-These unique capabilities enable MCAD designer in CATIA V5 or 3DEXPERIENCE to communicate and work much efficient with all ECAD engineers and avoid many mistakes and iteration in design.
+With MECODES, users can work with EDMD collaboration history, unique ECAD/MCAD library management, multi PCB development with multi ECAD design, all in same time.
+For example, CATIA 3D designer can work simultaneously with more PCBs and ECAD vendors, at the same time.
+CATIA 3D designer can work on one PCB in assembly with ECAD engineer who uses Mentor/Siemens PADS or PADS Professional or Xpedition software and on the second PCB (on the same assembly) with ECAD engineer who uses Cadence Allegro or Orcad.
+Additionally, CATIA 3D designer can work on third PCB (on the same assembly as well) on which he can collaborate with ECAD colleague who works in Altium Designer.
+These unique capabilities enable MCAD designer in CATIA V5/3DEXPERIENCE to communicate and work much efficient with all ECAD engineers and avoid mistakes and iterations in design.
 The result is much faster and cost-effective development, the product is much more reliable, and time to market is significantly shorted.